Day-Trip Itinerary: Slidell

 Many visitors to Slidell come for the swamp tours of this haunting, pristine freshwater swamp nestled between the west and east Pearl Rivers.
-Slidell is also home to most of the Northshore’s charter fishing captains and the St. Tammany Fishing Pier.
+Slidell is also home to most of the Northshore’s charter fishing captains and the St. Tammany Fishing Pier (currently closed for construction).
 Olde Towne Slidell is a walkable district of restaurants, shops, galleries and history museums.

 Big Easy Diner

-The 1950s-style Big Easy Diner (complete with neon signs and lunch counter) serves up tasty comfort food, plus a variety of Louisiana-centric Creole dishes like corn, crab and shrimp bisque and New Orleans-style favorites.
+The 1950s-style Big Easy Diner (complete with neon signs and lunch counter) serves up tasty comfort food, plus a variety of Louisiana-centric Creole dishes like New Orleans fried catfish filet and the giant country-fried steak.

 Camellia Café